 I am requesting (with the assistance of Lida Homes and Adapt Design) a Development permit for 1638 Redfern Street.
 The existing house was built in 1903 and was later moved to a new foundation so that the property could be subdivided into two small lots.
 It was placed on a very inadequate foundation with no corner posts.
-The outside was stuccoed at some point.
 When my late husband and I bought it in 1993 the house was noticeably tilted (we hoped it had settled) but over the years more and more cracks have appeared in the plaster.
 (See attached photo.)
+In summary, the existing house is not structurally sound.

 I hope to build a new home on this site in which I may age in place.

 The existing house has no main floor bedroom and has narrow hallways.
 In the new house, the main floor will have an open plan with a single wide hallway and wide doorways so that it is wheelchair accessible.
 There will be room in the kitchen and bath for a wheelchair to to turn around.
 The attached garage will have a charger for an electric car or for a mobility scooter.
 The second floor will have bedrooms for a caregiver, if necessary, and for visitors and the existence of the second floor will make this house adaptable to future owners.

 The minimal small lot setback requirements for the front and back yards would result in a very narrow house front to back (7.16 m) which is not a footprint which can fulfill the above requirements.

-I am seeking a variance to reduce the setback along Leighton Rd (which will be the front of the house) from 6 m to 4.98 m for a new house on this corner lot.
-In the neighbourhood (Redfern St and Leighton Rd) there are a wide variety of set-backs, ranging from more than 6 m to as little as 0.
+There would not be room for a main floor bedroom plus room for a wheelchair to maneuver.
+In summary, a variance is needed to make the new house suitable for an elderly and/or disabled person to live in.
+The variance I am seeking is to reduce the setback along Leighton Rd (which will be the front of the house) from 6 m to 4.98 m for a new house on this corner lot.
+In the neighbourhood (Redfern St and Leighton Rd ) there are a wide variety of set-backs, ranging from more than 6 m to as little as 0.
 When the new house is built the front door will be on Leighton Rd.
 The setbacks for the neighbouring houses are 3.83 m for 1921 Leighton Rd. and 4.75 m for 1915 Leighton Rd.

-Reducing the setback along Leighton from the mandated 6m to 4.98 m would make possible a main floor plan that will be wheelchair accessible.
+Reducing the setback along Leighton from the mandated 6m to 4.98 m would make possible a main floor plan that will be accessible.
 When my time in the new house is over (I am 78) this house with the main floor bedroom would meet the needs of many kinds of families, including those with elderly grandparents or others who need accessible housing.
 Since the house will have no basement, the entrance will have one step only and the attached garage will open into the house with no steps.
 The small flat yard will be easy to maintain, and its location one block from Oak Bay Avenue and one block from Save On Foods (though Redfern Park) is ideal for the elderly or disabled.
 I believe that the new house will be an asset to the housing stock in the City of Victoria, where such houses are extremely rare.